redox-os/book/src/troubleshooting.md

 ### Podman

-If your build appears to be missing libraries, have a look at [Debugging Your Podman Build Process](./advanced-podman-build.md#debugging-your-build-process).
+If your build appears to be missing libraries, have a look at the [Debugging Your Podman Build Process](./advanced-podman-build.md#debugging-your-build-process) section.
 If your Podman environment becomes broken, you can use `podman system reset` and `rm -rf build/podman`.
 In some cases, you may need to do `sudo rm -rf build/podman`.

 #### Manual Configuration